 Mindfulness Skills help you to balance your emotions, thoughts and behaviors.
-Mindfulness is the "foundation skill" that underlies all others.
-The focus of mindfulness involves a conscious direction of your awareness in the moment, a purposeful focusing of your attention on thoughts or physical sensations that are helpful in the moment.
-In many of our group therapies, we introduce and practice mindfulness skills, because that is what this takes, lots of practice...
+The focus of these skills is to learn to be in control of your own mind instead of having your mind control you.
+In many of our verbal group therapies and expressive arts therapies, we introduce and practice mindfulness skills, because that is what this takes, lots of practice...